On the Spectral Efficiency Limits of an OAM-based Multiplexing Scheme: Shannon capacity curves

 where $Q$ indicates the number of transmitted modes, $P_{out}^{ii}$ is the properly received power relative to the $i$th subchannel, $N_0$ is the thermal Gaussian noise in the considered bandwidth, while $P_{out}^{ji}$ are noise power contributions representing the crosstalk among the different modes.
 As a result, each power ratio in (\ref{eq_f9}) can be intended as the signal-to-interference-plus-noise ratio (SINR) of the $i$th subchannel.

-In order to provide a comparison in terms of spectral efficiency between two different multiplexing schemes, we considered as a common framework the LOS link depicted in Fig. \ref{fig_CrossedUCA} and we set the total input power to a fixed value.
-Then we evaluated the total spectral efficiency (\ref{eq_f9}) relative to the simultaneous transmission of the second and the third channel modes (CM Mux), on one hand, and of two OAM beams with index $\ell=\pm 1$ (OAM Mux), on the other, as a function of the link distance.
-The total input power has been equally divided in both cases between the two considered subchannels and the power contributions $P_{out}$ have been estimated from (\ref{eq_f5}) by means of the {\scshape Matlab}\textsuperscript\textregistered $\!$ software \cite{MATLAB2014}.
+In order to provide a comparison in terms of spectral efficiency between two different multiplexing schemes, we considered as a common framework the LOS link depicted in Fig. \ref{fig_Gaffo1} and we set the total input power to a fixed value.
+Then, we evaluated the total spectral efficiency (\ref{eq_f9}) relative to the simultaneous transmission of the second and the third channel modes (CM Mux), on one hand, and of two OAM beams with index $\ell=\pm 1$ (OAM Mux), on the other, as a function of the link distance.
+The total input power has been equally divided in both cases between the two considered subchannels and the power contributions $P_{out}$ have been estimated from (\ref{eq_f5}) by means of the {\scshape Matlab}\textsuperscript\textregistered $\!$ software.
 Given the $i$th subchannel, $P^{ii}_{out}$ in (\ref{eq_f9}) represents the power associated to a mode-matched reception, while the $P^{ji}_{out}$ noise contribution provides the intercepted power from the transmitted mode $j\neq i$ (or $\ell_T\neq\ell_R$ in the OAM case), which is negligible only in the absence of misalignments for the modes orthogonality.
-As we can see from Fig. \ref{fig_ShannonNOshift}, the two multiplexing methods show the same performance in the on-axis case, i.e., when the arrays are facing each other perfectly.
-Conversely, as shown in Fig. \ref{fig_Shannon2shift}, when a small angular shift in the arrays position is introduced, the CM Mux strongly outperforms the OAM-based scheme, highlighting the greater sensitivity to misalignments of the latter method.
-It should be noted that in both the reported figures the considered arrays have a radius $R=1$ m, the emitted radiation is circularly polarized and the frequency is fixed at $584$ MHz with a channel bandwidth of $7.61$ MHz.
+As we can see from Fig. \ref{fig_Gaffo4}, the two multiplexing methods show the same performance in the on-axis case, i.e., when the arrays are facing each other perfectly.
+Conversely, as shown in Fig. \ref{fig_Gaffo5}, when a small angular shift in the arrays position is introduced, the CM Mux outperforms the OAM-based scheme, highlighting the greater sensitivity to misalignments of the latter method, due to the symmetry of the beam profiles.
+The single-channel transmission of the fundamental $\ell=0$ mode (Std case), whose spectral efficiency curve is also reported for comparison, outperforms both the multiplexing methods at a critical distance $z_c$ which depends on the value of the total input power $P_{in}$ (see the insets of Fig. \ref{fig_Gaffo4} and \ref{fig_Gaffo5}).
+It should be noted that in the off-axis configuration the presented analysis has been limited to cases in which $z_c$ can actually be defined.
+In both the reported figures the considered arrays have a radius $R=1$ m, the emitted radiation is circularly polarized and the frequency is fixed at $584$ MHz with a channel bandwidth of $7.61$ MHz.
 Moreover, it is important to emphasize that, even in presence of misalignments, the beamforming coefficients used to determine the $P_{out}$ contributions in the CM Mux case descend from the SVD of the channel matrix relative to the perfectly aligned arrays, ensuring a fair comparison between the two multiplexing methods.